CudaText-addons/cuda_auto_save/readme/readme.txt

   modified documents to their files.

-- "session_flags" (string, has several option-chars, default: empty) option used when "save_session" is 1. option works only under CudaText 1.153.1+. if has char 'n': don't save modified named files to the session. if has char 'u': don't save untitled documents to the session.
+- "session_flags" (string, has several option-chars, default: empty) option is used when "save_session" is 1. option works only under CudaText 1.153.1+. if has char 'n': don't save modified named files to the session. if has char 'u': don't save untitled documents to the session.